 - A number of federal courthouses have closed, either because someone in the building had caught the virus, or because they have been shut down pre-emptively by local judges on public health grounds.

 - For more information on how the US courts are responding to the health crisis, see this page on the US Courts website.

-- Internal border controls are also being erected between individual Member States.
+- Internal border controls have also been erected between individual Member States.
 The European Commission has commented that it "may issue an opinion with regard to the necessity of the measure and its proportionality but cannot veto such a decision if it is taken by a Member State".

 - In the ECJ, deadlines for lodging appeals are unaffected, but others have been extended by one month.
-Hearings listed for dates in April have also been postponed.
+Hearings listed for dates in April were postponed.